jessedp/php-timezones/README.md

 $ composer update
 ```

 - Finally, after the update completes, add the service provider.
-Open `config/app.php` and add a new item to the **providers**' array:
+Open `config/app.php` and add a new item to the **providers** array:

 ```php
 ...